 West Church recognizes the Bible as the sufficient rule of faith and practice, and holds that living in accordance with the teachings of Jesus Christ is the true test of fellowship.
 Each member shall have the freedom and responsibility to follow the Word of God under the guidance of the Holy Spirit.
 The following Statement of Faith is an expression of the spirit in which this church interprets the Word of God.

 We believe the sixty-six canonical books of the Bible, as originally written, were given by God’s divine inspiration and are free from error.
 Together they constitute the only authoritative and infallible guide for the Christian life in both faith and practice.

 We believe there is only one living and true God, the Creator and Preserver of all things, who is infinite in being and perfect in all His ways.
-He exists eternally in three Persons: the Father, the Son and the Holy Spirit, who are of one substance, equal in power and glory and who act together with perfect harmony in every thought, word and deed.
+He exists eternally in three Persons: the Father, the Son, and the Holy Spirit, who are of one substance, equal in power and glory and who act together with perfect harmony in every thought, word, and deed.

 We believe Man, created in the image of God, fell from his sinless state through disobedience at the suggestion of Satan; that this fall plunged him and all of his descendants into a state of sin and spiritual death; that mankind can only be saved from this condition by the mercy and grace of God.